 Who I Work With

-I work with a very diverse range of people, ranging from early twenties to late seventies, from a variety of different backgrounds, ethnicity, culture and sexuality.
-I will respect your individuality and uniqueness.
+I work with a very diverse range of people (from a variety of different backgrounds, ethnicity, culture and sexuality).
+A substantial number of my clients are in their twenties or thirties, seeking help with how to navigate their life choices.
+I can assure you that I will respect your individuality and uniqueness.

 Whilst I work with clients on a very wide range of issues, I do particularly specialise in working with clients facing anxiety.
 Some of my clients suffer anxiety about particular issues or triggers, and many are living with a more chronic generalised anxiety disorder, when they come to see me.
 I help them with immediate strategies on how to manage the anxiety and then work with them to relieve the deeper issues causing their anxiety.
 My clients start to manage their unpleasant anxiety symptoms in the short term, whilst we work to reduce their level of anxiety longer term.